The Data Behind the Decision

 The entry point: one athlete, one season

-Plantiga entered through a single player — a decision that felt low-stakes at the time but proved to be a proof of concept for the entire program.
-The athlete had a history of knee injuries.
-Two consecutive seasons had ended early because of them.
+Plantiga entered the picture through a single player — a decision that felt low-stakes at the time but proved to be a proof of concept for the entire program.

 “We wanted a very good sense of — hey, is this player leaning more towards her injured side?
 Maybe this is a good weekend to sit her down.”